Luca06Luwa/Luca06Luwa/README.md

 - A minecraft mod loader that doesn't care if it's forge or fabric.
 (MCModAPI)

-- A uninstaller for minecraft mod loaders and invasive mods.

 - Website (least of my worries).

-- Some small shitty projects that don't work.
-(Most of the time).

 ---
 ### Finished Projects:

 - Converting the Linux Guides to the markdown format to replace the original txt based format.

-- Rebuilding Ree you jinx build environment for personal builds of 1.1.1403 (no i will not give it to you, just use this [fork](https://github.com/ryujinx-mirror/ryujinx) instead)
+- Rebuilding Ree you jynx build environment for personal builds of 1.1.1403 (no i will not give it to you, just use this [fork](https://github.com/GreemDev/Ryujinx) instead)

 - Successfully ported Clone Hero to the scoop package manager.
 If you want to install the latest build of Clone Hero, just run the following commands: